✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 2. Kanban

-It’s a visual technique for time management, which uses a whiteboard or board-like interface to follow your work progress.
-Although it’s project-based, it can be applied to any kind of work.
+It’s one of the visual time management methods, which uses a whiteboard or board-like interface to follow your work progress.

 How it Works: